CollabAR-Source/CollabAR-Code/README.md

 The training script is provided via https://github.com/CollabAR-Source/CollabAR-Code/blob/master/trainExpert.py.
 Default distortion levels for training the recognition experts are the same as that in IPSN paper.
 You can change them in the script for your needs.
 To train the recognition experts, follow the procedure below:

-1. Change directory to *CollabAR-Code* dir.
+1. Change directory to the *CollabAR-Code* dir.
 2. Prepare the training set, the validation set and the testing set.
 The file tree for training:
 ```